akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 Note that stopped entities will be started again when a new message is targeted to the entity.

+If 'on stop' backoff supervision strategy is used, a final termination message must be set and used for passivation, see #ref:[Supervision](general/supervision.md#Sharding)

 ## Graceful Shutdown

 You can send the @scala[`ShardRegion.GracefulShutdown`] @java[`ShardRegion.gracefulShutdownInstance`] message